 “These are phenomenal students from all walks of life, experienced professionals who bring an incredible wealth of knowledge and experience,” Kaufman adds.
-Students in the first cohort include a doctor, dentists, state legislators, a NASA engineer, a farmer, university administrators, insurance professionals, a CPA, a former editor, and stay-at-home parents, among others.
-The inaugural group of students is diverse in age, too, with students ranging from their 20s to their 60s.
+Students, now comprising two cohorts with the addition of 50 students in 2017, include a doctor, dentists, state legislators, a farmer, university administrators, insurance professionals, a CPA, a former editor, and stay-at-home parents, among others.
+The group of students is diverse in age, too, with students ranging from their 20s to their 60s.

 Winfrey completed Loyola’s MJ program in 2015, “and that was a springboard to deciding I was committed to getting a JD,” he says.
 At Phillips 66, Winfrey manages regulatory compliance with the Federal Railroad Administration and works on business development projects; for the future, he plans a career in admiralty and transportation law.